 Clan Jetties — The Highlight Of Georgetown

 Where the entire Georgetown has today become a great tourist destination, Clan Jetties, at least to me, felt like the highlight.
-Because where the rest of the Georgetown, despite a rare mix of cultures and ideologies, still offers a very ordinary town-like experience, Clan Jetties in Penang offers something unusual.
+Because where the rest of Georgetown, despite a rare mix of cultures and ideologies, still offers a very ordinary town-like experience, Clan Jetties in Penang offers something unusual.
 You don’t get to see a community, built out of trust and hope, every day.
 A very different locale, where everything is made out of wood and floating on water is moreover a rarity.

-An even interesting is the fact that life on jetties goes very much the same way as it does on dry land.
+An even more interesting is fact that life on jetties goes very much the same way as it does on dry land.
 People ride their bicycles down the planks of wood which act as roads and sidewalks.
-Dogs nap in the shade, while elderly men and women stand on their porch and watch the day go by without a care in the world.
+Dogs nap in the shade, while elderly men and women stand on their porches and watch the day go by without a care in the world.

 Practical Tips For Exploring Clan Jetties in Penang

 The Penang Clan jetties consist of eight jetties today, named after their surnames, “Lim”, “Chew”, “Tan”, “Lee”, “Yeoh”, “Koay”, “Peng Aun” and Mixed Clans.
-“Chew” is the most popular and the biggest of all, with the entire long stretch of jetty being occupied with residents having “Chew” as their last name.
+“Chew” is the most popular and the biggest of all, with the entire long stretch of jetty being occupied by residents having “Chew” as their last name.